Finney County, Kansas

-Finney County (county code FI) is a county located in the U.S. state of Kansas.
+Finney County is a county located in the U.S. state of Kansas.
+Its county seat and most populous city is Garden City.
 As of the 2020 census, the county population was 38,470.
-In 2020, 51.4 percent of the population in the county was Hispanic and Finney was one of the few counties in Kansas with an Hispanic majority population.
-Its county seat and most populous city is Garden City.
+The county was named for David Finney, the Lieutenant Governor of Kansas from 1881 to 1885.
+In 2020, 51.4 percent of the population in the county was Hispanic, one of a few counties in Kansas with a Hispanic majority population.

 History

+Finney County was established in 1883 and named after Lt.
+Gov. John W. Finney.
+The first white settlers arrived in 1878, settling along the Arkansas River and its tributaries.